secvisogram/csaf-cms-backend/README.md

 - To set up our CouchDB server open `http://127.0.0.1:5984/_utils/#/setup` and run the [Single Node Setup](https://docs.couchdb.org/en/stable/setup/single-node.html).
 This creates databases like **_users** and stops CouchDB from spamming our logs (Admin credentials from docker/.env)
 - Create a database in CouchDB with the name specified in `CSAF_COUCHDB_DBNAME`
-- Keycloak is initialized automatically: on startup it imports the `csaf` realm, the `secvisogram` client, all client roles and the development test users from `docker/config/keycloak/csaf-realm.json` (via `--import-realm`).
+- Keycloak is initialized automatically: on startup it imports the `csaf-realm`, the `secvisogram` client, all client roles and the development test users from `docker/config/keycloak/csaf-realm.json` (via `--import-realm`).
 There is no manual setup step and no need to copy the client secret out of the Keycloak UI.